PySimpleGUI/PySimpleGUI/readme.md

 * Popup - Icon is no longer set to default by default
 * Fix for debugger trying to execute a REPL comand.
 The exec is only avilable in Python 3
 * main() will display the version number in big letters when program is running

+### 4.2 PySimpleGUI  2.2 for PySimpleGUI27  8 - Aug 2019

+The cool lookup release!
+No more need for FindElement.
+You can continue to use FindElement.
+However, your code will look weird and ancient.  ;-)  (i.e. readable) MORE Docstring and main doc updates!

+* Finally 2.7 gets an upgrade and with it doc strings.
+It however doesn't get a full-version bump like main PySimpleGUI as this may be its last release.
+* New window[key] == window.FindElement(key)
+* New Update calling method.
+Can directly call an Element and it will call its Update method
+	* window[key](value=new_value)    ==     window.FindElement(key).Update(value=new_value)
+* Made Tearoff part of element so anything can be a menu in theory
+* Removed a bunch of __del__ calls.
+Hoping it doesn't bite me in memory leaks
+* Combo.Get method added
+* Combo.GetSelectedItemsIndexes removed
+* New Graph methods SendFigureToBack, BringFigureToFront
+* Butten release changed for better Graph Dragging
+	* Now returns key+"Up" for the event
+	* Also returns the x,y coords in the values
+* Tab.Select method added
+* TabGroup.Get method added - returns key of currently selected Tab
+* Window finalize parameter added - Will call finalize if a layout is also included.
+No more need for Finalize!!
+* Quiet, steady change to PEP8 user interface started
+	* Now available are Window methods - read, layout, finalize, find_element, element, close
+	* Should provide 100% PEP with these alone for most PySimpleGUI programs
+* Added finding focus across ALL elements by using the .Widget member variable
+* Fixed sizing Columns!
+NOW they will finally be the size specified
+* Fixed not using the initialdir paramter in PopupGetFile if the no_window option is set

 ### Upcoming
 Make suggestions people!
 Future release features